Sujatha Paramanathan: Career

 Then she played the role of 'Kundalakeshi' in Karunadevi Siriwardena's stage play Kundalakeshi.
 After that, she was invited to act in 1966 film Delovak Athara and then in 1967 film Ran Salu, both directed by Lester James Peries.
 Her first teledrama was Sandungira Giniganiyi directed by H. D. Premaratne.
 She then starred in 24 more teledramas.
 After the death of Rukmani, Sujatha was chosen to play the role of 'Sivamma' in the stage play Sivamma Dhanapala.However after few appearances, she refused to take the role.
 In 1968, she was selected for the lead role in the film Punchi Baba directed by Tissa Liyanasuriya.
-However she lost the role, as producer Sugathadasa Marasinghe wanted to cast Malini Fonsekain the lead role.
+However she lost the role, as producer Sugathadasa Marasinghe wanted to cast Malini Fonseka in the lead role.
 Finally she decided to join for a minor role in the film.

 In 1960 at the age of 22, Sujatha contested the village council election from the Sri Lanka Freedom Party for the Muruthawatta division of the Yatawatta village council in the Matale district.
 She won the election becoming the youngest Gam Sabha member in Sri Lanka as well as the first actress to win a popular vote in an election in Sri Lanka.
 Then she served for three years as a member of the Yatawatta Village Council.
 In 1997, she re-entered active politics by unsuccessfully contesting the Matale Municipal Council election from the Mahajana Eksath Peramuna.

 In 2014, she acted in the teledrama Thung Man Thenna directed by Shirley P. Delankawala and then in the serial Dura Gamanak directed by Sanjaya Vithanage.
 Since 2000, she has appeared in several commercial advertisements.
 His last teledrama appearance came through Siriyalatha.
 In 2021, she was honored with lifetime achievement award during the ceremony held for 21 artists who made an invaluable contribution to Sinhala cinema in the early decades of Sinhala Cinema.